nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-management-rest-api.md

 ### WorkManager Endpoint

-To repair works in failure.
+To repair works in failure.</br>
-When a [Nuxeo Stream]({{page page='nuxeo-stream'}}) work fails it is stored in a [Dead Letter Queue](https://jira.nuxeo.com/browse/NXP-27148) (DLQ).
-When the cause of the failure requires manual intervention (fix a misconfiguration, restart a service, fix a full disk, re-deployment, ...) a retry policy is not enough.
+When a [Nuxeo Stream]({{page page='nuxeo-stream'}}) work fails, it is stored in a [Dead Letter Queue](https://jira.nuxeo.com/browse/NXP-27148) (DLQ).
+When the cause of the failure requires manual intervention (fix a misconfiguration, restart a service, fix a full disk, re-deployment, etc.) a retry policy is not enough.
 The failing works can be relaunched by using the endpoint as below:

 ```
 POST http://localhost:8080/nuxeo/site/management/workmanager/runworksinfailure